 The Future Firefighter Podcast

 There are two-character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
-When it is time to go to work, you have to roll up your sleeves, because work is always the answer.
+When it is time to go to work, you have to roll up your sleeves because work is always the answer.
 Take the initiative when something needs attention around the firehouse.
 Don't walk past any job that you can handle, especially the empty toilet paper rolls or the overflowing kitchen garbage can.
-The moment that you identify something that needs to be taken care of around the firehouse, nominate yourself to accomplish these simple tasks.
+The moment that you identify something that needs to be taken care of around the firehouse nominate yourself to accomplish these simple tasks.

 During an emergency call, move to the rig with a sense of purpose and wear your appropriate turnout gear.
-Take the initiative by locating the address on the map board and map out the call to help your fire apparatus engineer.
-Make sure and wear your ANSI approved traffic safety vest when working near or on the roadway.
+Take the initiative by locating the address on the map board and mapping out the call to help your fire apparatus engineer.
+Make sure and wear your ANSI-approved traffic safety vest when working near or on the roadway.
 Always bunker up and buckle in for every call – Period.
 You are in charge of your own safety.
 Make sure and mask up if you are in an IDLH environment.
 Wear your appropriate personal protective equipment for the emergency.
 You have to lead yourself when selecting what to wear for each specific emergency.
-Purchase a pair of safety glasses for EMS related calls to protect your eyes from harmful exposures.
+Purchase a pair of safety glasses for EMS-related calls to protect your eyes from harmful exposures.
 Have these safety glasses with you at all times during EMS calls.
 Keep an extra pair of EMS gloves in your duty pants just in case you need an extra pair.